 Credit counselling

 A credit counselling agency can help you learn to manage your money, handle your debt, and create a budget.
-Note, however, that a credit counsellor cannot help you with everything a Grant Thornton trustee can—like consumer proposals and bankruptcies.
+Note, however, that a credit counsellor cannot help you with everything a Grant Thornton Licensed Insolvency Trustee can—like consumer proposals and bankruptcies.

 Debt management plan